BugSwarm/tutorial/automated-repair.md

 ## Step 1: Download and Build Astor

+**You can skip this step if you've SSHed into one of the provided machines.
+This step is only included for completeness.**

 Clone the `SpoonLabs/astor` repo and build it with Maven.
 (Make sure Maven is configured to use Java 8 or later!)

 ```sh